Milenski1987/Python-Bank-Account-Management-System-mini-Project/README.md

  ### 🎯 The following features will be added in the next version:
  - user option to check loan status
- - ADMIN option to change interest rate and max loan amount

 ---